JLF FIRM ARTICLES AND NEWS

 When is a Business Responsible for Your Slip and Fall Injuries?

 If you recently slipped and fell inside of a business, you might be wondering if the business is responsible.
 Under certain circumstances, the business owner or their agents and employees could be held liable for your slip and fall injuries.
 The specific facts of your case must be examined.
 Generally, business owners have a duty to keep their property safe for their patrons.
 Slip and fall accidents that can be traced to the negligence of the business owner leaves the business liable.
-How do you know when a business is or isn’t responsible for your injuries?
+An El Monte slip and fall attorney can help you determine when a business is or isn’t responsible for your injuries?

 Determining Liability for Slip and Fall Cases

 Liability will center on whether or not the business owner took all of the appropriate actions to prevent an accident from occurring.
 Business owners need to be on the lookout for things that could be a danger to others, such as an icy sidewalk or a spill that is not immediately cleaned up.
 When they see these things occurring, they need to act to remedy any chance of harm.

 Although business owners are held to high legal standards, not all slip and fall incidents are the fault of the business owner.
 When a business owner identifies potential danger and carries out reasonable steps to prevent a fall within a reasonable timeframe, they are not liable.

 Questions to Determine Business Owner Liability

 To determine if the business is liable for a slip and fall incident and the ensuing damages, several questions must be answered:

 Was there a negligent condition on the property?